 Biography

-Christine Palamidessi grew up along the Allegheny River in Western Pennsylvania among a family of Tuscan immigrants who enjoyed singing, dancing, hunting, winemaking and making all sorts of things with their hands.
-Having absorbed the aesthetics of her ancestors, she took to the road, leaving her hometown in the 80s to live in New York City and later moving to Boston.
-She has studied mask-making and cartapesta with artisans in Venice, Rome, and Lecce, Italy.
+Christine Palamidessi grew up along the Allegheny River in Western Pennsylvania among a family of Tuscan immigrants.
+She left her hometown in the 80s to live in New York City, where she wrote about film and the emerging video scene.
+She later moved to Boston.
+She has studied mask-making and

-Before returning to her early training in the visual arts, Palamidessi worked as a writer and is a published novelist.
-THE VIRGIN KNOWS and THE FIDDLE CASE are available online and in libraries, and as ebooks.
+Her training in the visual arts, enhanced Palamidessi's work as a writer and reviewer.
+She is a published novelist.
+THE VIRGIN KNOWS and THE FIDDLE CASE are available online and in libraries.
 In 2020, she completed a ten year 'love-of-family-art-and-writing' project, BRIDGE OF LOVE.
-It's a book about her grandparents who fell in love in in a small village in Tuscany in1919 and emigrated to the New World.
+It's an ancestral memoir about her grandparents who fell in love in in a small village in Tuscany in1919 and emigrated to the States.
 She, along with Carol Albright, are editors of the book AMERICAN WOMEN, ITALIAN STYLE.
-For 12 years she taught writing and Ethnic Literature at Boston University.

 “Grandmothers,” her memoir, is engraved on a granite monolith and installed as public